5 ways to get more light into your home*

 5. Keep your garden in shape

 This isn’t something I have to worry about as I don’t actually have a garden, but if you do – make sure that your windows are kept clear from bushes and trees which could obscure the light.
-For this you’ll need your pruning tools (can you tell I’m not a gardener?!) or maybe even a tree surgeon, if the work is high and dangerous.
+For this, you’ll need your pruning tools (can you tell I’m not a gardener?!) or maybe even professional tree surgeons if the work is high and dangerous.
+Your trees should get some TLC every once and a while anyway.
 Ensure that your plants and bushes are kept beautifully manicured and you shouldn’t have to worry about them blocking out your light.

 *This is sponsored content